-“It’s got the dad, it won’t bother us again, surely?”
+“It’s got the dad, it won’t bother us, surely?”

 The tapping rose to a banging, an angry fist on the thick wood of the door.
 Matt moved towards it.

-“No, lad.
-Get back, don’t touch it!”
-The landlord’s voice was high.
-Someone moved to stop him but he flung himself across the room and pulled the chair back and threw open the door.
+Someone moved to stop him but he flung himself across the room and threw open the door.

 “Matt, there you are!
-Where the hell of you been, you scared the shit out of me.”
+Where the hell of you been?”

 “Get in here now and shut that door,” the landlord ordered, all but pulling them inside by their coats.
-He bolted the door again, pulled another chair in front of it and drew the blind across the little window beside the door that perfectly framed a pale, hooded figure that stood silently in the middle of the village square.
+He bolted the door again, pulled a chair in front of it and drew the blind across the little window set in the wood that perfectly framed a pale, hooded figure standing silently in the middle of the village square.

 Everyone retreated back to near the fire.
 The landlord threw on another log, said they’d have to settle in comfy because he wasn’t opening any door until sunrise.
 There was no word spoken above a whisper for the rest of the night.
-There were occasional tappings on the glass of the windows and sometime past midnight a bell was heard tolling in the distance.
+There was occasional tapping on the glass of the windows and sometime past midnight a bell was heard tolling in the distance.

-Matt felt like a tight band had been taken from around his chest, like he’d not breathed properly days.
+Everyone’s faces were grim but Matt felt like a tight band had loosened around his chest.
 His sight was clear and nothing hung at his back or at flitted at the corners of his vision.
-Warmth had returned to his bones and he enjoyed the feel of it under his skin.
-He and his dad sat in a quiet corner and Matt explained what had really happened to Ben.
-Towards morning Matt dozed off on the table.
-He was able to sleep knowing that no matter what happened now, unlike Cenwick, nothing would be returning to him that should stay buried.
+Warmth had returned to his bones.
+They sat in a quiet corner and he explained what had really happened to Ben.
+He dozed off toward morning, head cushioned on his arms on the table.
+He was able to sleep knowing that no matter what happened now, unlike Cenwick, nothing that should be buried would be returning to him again.